 In the1920’s stainless steel is invented, providing an inexpensive, easy-to-maintain, and non-reactive metal for making table knife blades.
 Prior to now, special sterling silver fish and salad knife blades were required to prevent an unpleasant taste that often resulted from using a steel blade on these two items.

 Spoons have been used as eating utensils since Paleolithic times.
 It is most likely that prehistoric peoples used shells or chips of wood as spoons.
-The English word “spoon” comes from the Anglo-Saxon “spon”, which means a splinter or chip of wood, and Latin words for spoon are derived from “cochlea”, meaning a spiral-shaped snail shell.
+The English word “spoon” comes from the Anglo-Saxon “spon”, which means a splinter or chip of wood.
+Latin words for spoon are derived from “cochlea”, meaning a spiral-shaped snail shell.

 In the 1st Century CE, the Romans designed two types of spoons.